Reviewed By Joana Garrido DVM

 Can dogs eat caramel popcorn?

-Caramel popcorn is packed with sugar.
-So, it is a no-no for dogs.
-Feeding it to your dog will make him susceptible to diabetes and dental issues.
-Some caramel popcorn may also contain xylitol, a sugar substitute that is highly toxic to dogs.
+Some caramel popcorn may also contain xylitol, which is a sugar substitute that is highly toxic to dogs.

 Can dogs eat white cheddar popcorn?